HubBucket/mce-table-buttons/readme.txt

 Adds table editing buttons to a new, third row in the WordPress WYSIWYG editor.

-A very light weight plug-in based on a slightly modified version of the table editor plug-in included with the full version of TinyMCE.
-Only includes English localization; please let us know if you would like additional localizations added.
+A light weight plug-in that restores the table editing buttons from the full version of TinyMCE, optimized for WordPress.
 Note that this should not be used with other plug-ins that significantly alter the editor's default behavior.
-It is intended to be a simple, light weight solution for editors who only want to add table management to WordPress' included editor.

-The third, editor toolbar is hidden or displayed along with the "kitchen sink."
+The third, editor toolbar is hidden or displayed with the "kitchen sink" (just like the second toolbar row).

 == Installation ==

 1. Install easily with the WordPress plugin control panel or manually download the plugin and upload the folder `mce-table-buttons` to the `/wp-content/plugins/` directory
 1. Activate the plugin through the 'Plugins' menu in WordPress
+1. Show the toolbar in the editor by opening the "kitchen sink" (the last button in the first row)

 == Screenshots ==

 1. The editor with the new table editing controls.

 == Changelog ==

+= 2.0 =
+* New button icons that better conform with WordPress's editor design
+* Retina (HiDPI) ready button icons!
+* Upgraded to latest version of TinyMCE tables plugin (fixes a lot of edge case bugs)
+* Rewrote code for hiding / display toolbar with kitchen sink (now a TinyMCE plug-in instead of a workaround) - the table buttons no longer briefly appear before page loading is finished

 = 1.5 =
 * Table toolbar is hidden or displayed along with the kitchen sink (yay!)